 Mrs. Cynthia Haker

 I started my teaching career in the Grand Prairie School District where I taught third and second grade for many years.
 I then moved into a more focused role where I worked with struggling readers until my husband’s job brought us to Central Texas.
-We have been here six years now and absolutely love it.
+We have been here seven years now and absolutely love it.
 I have two amazing daughters Isabella 10 and Emma 7 that also attend TREA.